alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-waste.markdown

 $CTA

-Exporting waste for disposal, hazardous or household waste is prohibited except in special circumstances, for example if there's an emergency or a trial for new technology.
+Exporting hazardous or household waste is prohibited.
+So is waste for disposal except in special circumstances, for example if there's an emergency or a trial for new technology.

 $CTA